Academic standing and eligibility for a degree are determined by the quality of the student's course work.

-Probationary students who receive course evaluations of INC (incomplete) and who fail to make up their work prior to the beginning of the next semester are advised that they may not qualify for extension of their probation and may not register for or attend university courses (including continuing studies courses) until such time as a final determination of their status has been made.
+Probationary students who receive course evaluations of INC (incomplete) and who fail to make up their work prior to the beginning of the next semester are advised that they may not qualify for extension of their probation and may not register for or attend university courses (including professional studies courses) until such time as a final determination of their status has been made.
 Probationary students who have received permission from the suspension hearing office to extend their make-up period should understand that such extension does not waive the requirement for a final determination of academic standing that is based upon grades for all probationary courses.

 Students on academic probation who fail to achieve satisfactory academic standing during their probationary semester and are not granted extensions of their probation by the suspension hearing office and students who are granted such extensions and fail to achieve satisfactory academic standing are dismissed from the university and are subsequently barred from attending both day and evening courses.

 While on dismissal, students are not allowed to make progress toward a university degree.
-Students who have enrolled in university summer school and/or continuing education courses after they have been notified by the Office of the Provost that they are dismissed for unsatisfactory academic standing are in defiance of university regulations.
+Students who have enrolled in university summer school and/or professional studies courses after they have been notified by the Office of the Provost that they are dismissed for unsatisfactory academic standing are in defiance of university regulations.
 Grades received by such students will not be credited to university baccalaureate programs even if the students are subsequently reinstated as probationary students or achieve satisfactory academic standing after reinstatement.